elix22/Urho3D-LightProbe/README.md

 1) CubeCapture class generates cubemap textures.
 2) LightProbe class maps the texture onto a unit box and generates SH coefficients onto a spherical space.
 3) LightProbeCreator class gathers SH coefficients from all the LightProbes and packs the data into a single ShprobeData.png file.
-4) shader program reads the ShprobeData.png data and applies eqn.
-13 mentioned in the above ref.
+4) shader program reads the ShprobeData.png data and applies irradiance (eqn.
+13) mentioned in the above ref.
 5) Character class periodically searches for the nearest light probe and updates shader params.

 Coefficient generation takes about **~170 msec.** to generate six light probe coeffs in the scene.
 Your results may vary.
 The example does not generate the coefficients automatically, as it's already generated.